MicrosoftDocs/customer-insights/topics/getting-started-websdk.md

 ## Setting user details for your signal

 The PI SDK allows you to define user information that can be sent with every signal.
-This can be done by specifying the user details in a property called `user` (the expected data for this property is the IUser object), similar to `src`, `name`, and `cfg` in the code snippet configuration.
-Alternatively, user information can be specified by calling the setUser(user: IUser) API on the SDK.
+This can be done by specifying the user details in a property called `user` (the expected data for this property is the `IUser` object), similar to `src`, `name`, and `cfg` in the code snippet configuration.
+Alternatively, user information can be specified by calling the `setUser(user: IUser)` API on the SDK.

 Specifying user details in the code snippet means that all telemetry will have this information.
-However, if specified by the setUser API, telemetry sent before the setUser API will not contain this information.
+However, if specified by the `setUser API`, telemetry sent before the `setUser API` will not contain this information.

-The IUser interface contains the following string properties:
+The `IUser` interface contains the following string properties:

-- **localId?**: The user's local ID.
+- **localId**: The user's local ID.
-- **authId?**: The authenticated user ID.
+- **authId**: The authenticated user ID.
-- **authType?**: The authentication type used to the get authenticated user ID.
+- **authType**: The authentication type used to the get authenticated user ID.
-- **name?**: The user's name.
+- **name**: The user's name.
-- **email?**: The user's email address.
+- **email**: The user's email address.